aslagle/reactive-table/README.md

 The template's context will be the full object, so it will have access to all fields.

+It's useful to note that irregardless of what's displayed by tmpl, the `fn` column field is what's used for sorting.
+This allows you to handle situations where you want a custom value to sort on (`sortByValue` doesn't work) and still want the additional formatting provided by a template.

 #### Virtual columns

 You can also compute a function on the attribute's value to display in the table, by adding `fn` to the field.